Deisss/python-screenshot-server/README.md

 -----

 You can change the rendering behaviour threw parameter you pass to url:
-The default url should looks like this: **http://localhost:9494/url=http://www.google.fr**
+The most basic url should looks like this: **http://localhost:9494/url=http://www.google.fr**

 Parameter you can send
   * **url**: needed, specify the full url of the page (including http/https)